-THE AWARD-WINNING INTERNATIONAL BESTSELLERby Edith Eger, as seen on BBC Breakfast Even in hell, hope can flower’One of those rare and eternal stories you don’t want to end and that leave you forever changed’ – Desmond Tutu’A masterpiece of holocaust literature.
+THE AWARD-WINNING INTERNATIONAL BESTSELLERby Edith Eger, as seen on BBC Breakfast Even in hell, hope can flower’I’ll be forever changed by her story’ – Oprah Winfrey ‘One of those rare and eternal stories you don’t want to end’ – Desmond Tutu’A masterpiece of holocaust literature.

 THE AWARD-WINNING INTERNATIONAL BESTSELLER